 The proposed Birchs Village Plan Change is a natural extension of existing urban development occurring to the north and east.
-Covering an area of approximately 36.58Ha, the ODP will provide a mix of house and lot sizes in a location which is well served by existing and future amenities.
+Covering an area of approximately 36.58Ha, the ODP will provide a mix of house and lot sizes in a location which is well served by existing and future amenities whether either the Enabled development or Realistic Development scenario eventuates.
 A strong green and blue network provides a base for the development, recognising and protecting natural features in the area.
+The design allows for a variety of densities to be acheived with a connected network of streets, paths and green spaces supported by local amenities.